BogdanCerovac/aXeSiA/README.md

 ## Next steps

 Please note that I do not have much capacity in regards of feature requests but I will do my best to fix eventual bugs.
-Pull requests are welcome.
+Pull requests are welcome and I will do my best to attend to them.

 Please read more about aXeSiA on my blog: https://cerovac.com/a11y/2021/04/my-first-axe-hackaton-with-my-axesia-my-first-contribution-to-accessibility-open-source/